 There are very few website owners who are satisfied with their Google ranking.
-Chances are, unless you are in the top percent of website that yield top Google results, there are some Google ranking improvements to be made.
-Improving your Google ranking, however, is not so easy if you don’t understand how Google ranks its sites to begin with.
+Chances are unless you are in the top percent of a website that yields top Google results, there are some Google ranking improvements to be made.
+Improving your Google ranking, however, is not so easy if you don’t understand how Google ranks its sites, to begin with.

 Google doesn’t make it publicly known how exactly they rank their websites, but there are very intelligent professionals in related fields that have figured out what factors into a Google ranking.
 According to Mark Walters, “They determine which websites are the most useful and relevant by using a complex algorithm (mathematical process) which takes into account 200+ different factors.”
 With a little research, and possibly outside help, you can learn how to improve upon your website, to ensure a higher Google ranking.